 Once you have a marketing strategy, tactics, and channels in place, it's time to create the marketing materials that will present your firm to prospective clients.
 These creative materials should always be professionally designed and consistent with your brand guidelines.

-While not as important as digital marketing assets like your website, search engine optimization (SEO), and content marketing, there are plenty of effective and creative marketing ideas to reach new clients for your law firm using traditional media including print ads, business cards, informational brochures, and more.
+While not as important as digital marketing assets like your website, search engine optimization (SEO), and using content marketing as an inbound marketing tool for lawyer practices, there are plenty of effective and creative marketing ideas to reach new clients for your law firm using traditional media including print ads, business cards, informational brochures, and more.

 Marketing is a game of touchpoints—you need to make sure you're positioned to get your law firm brand in front of the right people as many times as you possibly can.